-Early in the series, the Gaang met an angry forest spirit named Hei Bai, who rampaged through a village every night as revenge for the destruction of his forest (though the villagers weren't even responsible).
-Another time, we meet a fishing village whose business has been ruined by pollution from a factory.
+In "The Winter Solstice", the Gaang met an angry forest spirit named Hei Bai, who rampaged through a village every night as revenge for the destruction of his forest (though the villagers weren't even responsible).

 "The Painted Lady" also counts, but it's a little different from the norm in that no one needs to learn the lesson.
 They arrive at a polluted town, but it's from the army factory upstream, so it's neither the townspeople's fault nor can they do anything about it until Team Avatar comes along.
 We see the effects on the town (sickness, warped wildlife), and the effects after clean up, and that's enough.

 "The Puppetaster" actually features a subversion of a standard Green Aesop.
 The Gaang comes to a town where people keep vanishing every month during the full moon.
 The kids immediately assume that the townspeople did something to anger the spirits by hurting the environment, but they can't find anything environmentally unfriendly.
 Eventually, they drop the idea just before finding out who was really kidnapping the townspeople.